sanjelsantosh/santosh-spatial/README.md

 # santosh-spatial
-This repository contains files that will be used to conduct the spatial analysis peanut stem rot disease assessment data.
+This repository contains files that will be used to conduct the spatial analysis of peanut stem rot disease assessment data.
 This project will help build the code to run epiphy package in R and downstream analysis.